KevinMongiello/DataBinge/README.md

 > There is a test file included to show how to set up a model with associations.

-Reminder: the instance variables initialized by `finalize!` are the the column names declared in the database that has been setup in the sql file.
-Feel free to call finalize! at the end of the class definition.
+Reminder: The instance variables initialized by `finalize!` are the column names declared in the database that have been setup in the sql file.
+Make sure to call `finalize!` on your model to initialize the class accessors to get/set entry column values.

 ## API
----

 ##Public Class Methods
----

 `::columns`
 Returns an array of table columns in symbol format of the specified DataBinge class.
 ```ruby